Annie2936/Annie2936/README.md

   <img alt="Web Chat Application" src="./images/Projects/web-chat.png" width="400">
 </picture>

-This project is a real-time web chat application built with modern web technologies.
-It demonstrates your proficiency in web development and real-time communication.
+This is a real-time web chat application built with modern web technologies and it demonstrates your proficiency in web development and real-time communication, ensuring the privacy.

 ## Contact